 Crown lengthening is often required when your tooth needs a new crown or other restoration.
 The edge of that restoration is deep below the gum tissue and not immediately accessible.
 It is also usually too close to the bone or below the bone.

 Crown lengthening allows us to reach the edge of the restoration, ensuring a proper fit to the tooth.
 It should also provide enough tooth structure to the new restoration will not come loose in the future.
 This allows you to clean the edge of the restoration when you brush and floss to prevent decay and gum disease.

 Questions about Crown Lengthening?
 Contact South Charlotte Periodontists at PerioCare!

 About the Crown Lengthening Procedure

-When Dr. Eddy, Dr. Gadhia or Dr. Patel is satisfied that the teeth have sufficient exposure and the procedure is completed, your teeth will look noticeably longer immediately after surgery because the gums have now been repositioned.
+When Dr. Gadhia or Dr. D’Silva are satisfied that the teeth have sufficient exposure and the procedure is completed, your teeth will look noticeably longer immediately after surgery because the gums have now been repositioned.
 You will need to be seen in one or two weeks to remove the sutures and evaluate your healing.
-The surgical site should be completely healed in approximately two to three months following the procedure.
+The surgical site should be completely healed in approximately two-to-three months following the procedure.